 860 East 4500 South, Suite 204

 Salt Lake City, UT 84107

-Holy Cross Ministries works to ensure that everyone is able to participate fully in this community.
-Many individuals and their families face barriers such as language, culture, abuse, and location.
-Your support helps us continue offering low-cost services to a critically underserved-population.
+Holy Cross Ministries works to ensure that everyone is able to participate fully in our community.
+Many individuals and their families face barriers such as language, culture, abuse and location.
+Your support helps us continue offering low-cost services to a critically underserved population.

 On Friday, December 4, 2020, a New York judge ordered the federal government to restore the Deferred Action for Childhood Arrivals (DACA) program to its original state.
 The U.S. Citizenship and Immigration Services (USCIS) reinstated the DACA policy that was in effect on September 4, 2017 – the original DACA program.

 USCIS is currently accepting Initial DACA applications (including requests for employment authorization), applications to renew DACA (including employment authorization), and Advance Parole applications (permission to return to the U.S. after traveling abroad.)
 Detailed information and forms are available, free of charge, at www.uscis.gov/i-821d